 You are about to embark on the most wonderful and exciting journey of wedding planning, and I’m here to help!

-Laying the foundations for the wedding plans require a few key considerations.
-The first wedding booking to made is your venue (and then paying a huge deposit).
-Though the wedding venue is the first booking and first real step to wedding planning, it’s actually the product of many other sometimes tricky wedding planning decisions:
+Laying the foundations for the wedding requires a few key considerations.
+The first booking to made is your wedding venue, but this decision is really the product of many other sometimes tricky wedding planning decisions which come first:

-Budget: It’s the second most important (and second most demanding) B word in Wedding Planning, and like the bride, the budget may demand constant attention.
-Without an idea of budget expectations, you can’t possibly commit to a venue.
-Sit down early, talk it over with your fiance, and any parents or family who may offer to make a contribution to your wedding budget, and start working out your finances well in advance (see more on guest list).
+It’s the second most important (and second most demanding) B word in Wedding Planning, and like the bride, your wedding budget needs constant attention.
+Without an idea of budget expectations, you can’t possibly commit to your wedding venue.
+Sit down early, talk it over with your fiancé, and any parents or family who may offer to make a contribution to your budget, and start working out your finances well in advance (see more on your wedding budget).

 Once you’ve sorted these first four, head to the wedding planning index to work through the next steps!